vladh/tetris-in-go/README.md

 # Tetris in Go

-This is an attempt at making Tetris in Go in a way which
+This is an attempt at implementing Tetris in Go in a way which

 * has the most unobtrusive dependencies possible, and
 * uses the most beginner-friendly dependencies and techniques available.